 German workers were now putting in fourteen-hour days.
-And, according to official German counting, 121,114 Germans had starved to death in 1916, up from 88,232 in 1915 – deaths the Germans attributed to the British blockade.
-But it was also the result of a decline in Germany's farm production because men and horses had been taken from farms for the war effort.
-During 1916, food riots had occurred in approximately thirty German cities.
-And premature frosts came that killed the potato harvest.
-The coming winter would be known as the Turnip Winter.
-And short of coal like the French, German civilians were shivering in their homes.
+During 1916, food riots occurred in approximately thirty German cities.
+In 1916, according to official German counting, 121,114 Germans had starved to death in 1916, up from 88,232 in 1915 – deaths the Germans attributed to the British blockade.
+But there had also been a decline in Germany's farm production because of men and horses having been taken from farms for the war effort.
+Premature frosts killed the potato harvest.
+The winter of 1916-17 would be known as the Turnip Winter.
+And short of coal, like the French, German civilians would be shivering in their homes.

-Also around this time, France's General Robert Nivelle thought he had a formula for a successful offensive against the Germans: a massive, denser, creeping bombardment that would break down the German defenses.
+In France a leading general, Nivelle, thought he had a formula for a successful offensive against the Germans: a massive, denser, creeping bombardment that would break down the German defenses.
 He declared that if he did not create a breakthrough within the first 48 hours he would stop the offensive rather than shed more blood.
 He opened his offensive on April 5.
-It didn't work.
-He couldn't face the reality of his failure and pushed on.
+And it didn't work, but he couldn't face the reality of his failure and pushed on with the offensive's slaughter.
 Weary French soldiers, fed up with what they believed were government lies about the war, mutinied, led by older veterans of the war.
 Soldiers being transported to the front ganged up on their officers, against military policemen and against railway men taking them to the front.
 An entire division that had fought at Verdun refused to go into battle, and the revolt spread to half the French army.

-The British in France were also on offensive, hoping to pull Germans away from the French offensive, and it was costly in British lives.
-Stretches along the French front were undefended, but the Germans were still pursuing defensive warfare on the Western Front and were not appraising the enemy lines.
-The French high command managed to keep the rebellion a secret from the outside world.
-Nivelle was replaced by someone who in a defensive strategy: General Henri Pétain.
+The British in France also went on the offensive, hoping to pull German troops away from the French offensive, and it was costly in British lives and accomplished nothing.
+There were holes in the frontline that the French had been defending, but the Germans were not appraising the enemy lines.
+The French high command managed to keep the rebellion of their troops a secret from the outside world.
+Nivelle was replaced by someone who believed in a defensive strategy: General Henri Pétain.

-A British offensive in Flanders began on June 7, the primary goal of which was to clear the Belgian coast of Germany's submarine bases.
+A British offensive in Flanders began on June 7.
+Its primary goal was to clear the Belgian coast of Germany's submarine bases.
 But it won no appreciable ground.
 Bombardments had destroyed water drainage in the area, and with the heavy rains the battlefields had become soft mud and contiguous pools of water-filled shell holes.
 Men easily sank up to their waists.
-Movement was most difficult, but the British commander, Douglas Haig, ordered the advance to continue anyway, and by November the British had lost another 300,000 as dead or wounded.
+Movement was most difficult, but the British commander, Douglas Haig, ordered the advance to anyway, and by November the British had lost another 300,000 as dead or wounded.

-In May, 38 Italian divisions were massed along its mountainous front against 14 Austrian divisions.
+Neither were the Italians doing well on their front.
+In May, thirty-eight Italian divisions were massed along its mountainous front against 14 Austrian divisions.
 An Italian offensive gained little ground.
 The Italians lost 157,000 in dead and wounded and the Austrians 75,000 (approximately the number of Union and Confederate dead in the entire US Civil War.)
-In August, Italy launched its second offensive for the year.
+In August, Italy launched its second offensive of the year.
 The Austrians fell back.
 German troops went to their rescue.
-In October, a combined German and Austrian counter-offensive broke through the Italian line, with a great battle being fought at the little town of Caporetto.
+In October, a combined German and Austrian counter-offensive broke through the Italian line.
+A great battle was fought at the little town of Caporetto.
 The Italians fell back in a rout — more the fault of Italy's military leaders than its rank and file.
-Some Italian units fought with bravery and determination, but the break down of their front against Austria broke their morale.
+Some Italian units fought with bravery and determination, but the breakdown of their front against Austria broke their morale.

 The unexpected collapse of the Italian front was more than the Germans had been prepared for.
 The Germans and Austrians were unable to exploit it.
 Six French and five British divisions arrived in Italy and shored up the Italian defense line along the Piave River.
 Meanwhile, the war had become more popular with the Italian public as they sought revenge against their nation's humiliation.